Nooshu/NestJS-Frontend/docs/api-integration.md

    - Use the provided error interceptor for consistent error responses

 2. **Caching**
-   - Utilize the built-in caching service for frequently accessed data
+   - Utilise the built-in caching service for frequently accessed data
    - Cache durations are configurable based on data volatility

 3. **Performance**